Want to Visit Cuba? Here's What You Need to Know.

 See Her Travel Goes to Viñales, Cuba

 Emily from See Her Travel has explored different parts of Cuba and shares great information about her journey.
-Watch this video below for a sneak peek!
+Watch the video above for a sneak peek!

 "Vinales, Cuba is located on the Western end of the island, about 5 hours from Havana by bus.
 A small town, it is nestled in the Vinales Valley, made by hundreds of mogotes, unique rocks that tower above, making caves, cliffs, and all kinds of pockets to explore.
 Vinales has become a top site for tourism in Cuba, but remains a naturally gorgeous and peaceful place to spend a few days!"